Installation

 • --enable-native-access=ALL-UNNAMED — RocksDB's state store uses the Foreign Function & Memory API.

 • -XX:+UseG1GC keeps GC pauses short and predictable — which matters for stream processing, where a long stop-the-world pause stalls commit barriers and inflates end-to-end latency.
 The JVM only auto-selects G1 on "server-class" hardware (≥ 2 CPUs and ≥ ~2 GB of memory), falling back to the single-threaded Serial collector below that — so set it explicitly to get consistent pause behaviour even on a single core or a small container.
-(The io.stoatflow Gradle plugin already applies this flag to the Docker image it builds.)
+(The StoatFlow build conventions already apply this flag to the local run task and to the Docker image they build.)

-The convention plugin applies the JDK 25 toolchain, the preview + native-access JVM args (compile, test, and run), and a runnable fat-jar (shadow) — so you don't hand-maintain any of it.
-It's Gradle-only (Maven projects use Option B).
+StoatFlow ships build conventions for both Gradle and Maven — the JDK 25 toolchain, the preview + native-access JVM args (compile, test, and run), and a runnable fat JAR — so you don't hand-maintain any of it.
+This page covers just the toolchain setup; the full walkthrough (container images, native image, every knob) is in Project setup.

 Add a pluginManagement repository for the plugin marker in settings.gradle.kts: